 Florist Kalanchoes do not require a lot of maintenance.
 Just prune your plants to keep them look tidy and promote new growth.

-Cut the spent blooms, dead or damaged leaves to make room for new growth.
+Cut the spent blooms, and dead or damaged leaves to make room for new growth.
 Removal of spent blooms and buds is also known as deadheading.
 Take sharp gardening shears and remove the undesirable parts.
 Do it carefully to avoid damage to other plant parts.